-Students who have voluntarily left or been dismissed from Benjamin Franklin Institute of Technology for at least one semester and desire to reenter the program must complete the reentry form and receive the approval of the Dean of Students and the student's respective program chair.
+Students who have voluntarily left or been dismissed from Benjamin Franklin Institute of Technology for at least one semester and desire to reenter the program must complete the reentry form and receive the approval of the Dean of Students.
 The reentry form is available online, from the Admissions Office, or from the Registrar's Office.
 Reentry will be granted on a space-available basis and is not guaranteed.
 Any prior balance owed to the college must be paid in full before reentry will be considered.